solde/Par/lab5/lab5-par21_03-David Soldevila Daniel Palomo.md

 ## Introduction

-In the las session we are going to study the parallel performance of two heat diffusion algorithms, Jacobi and Gauss-Seidel.
+In the last session of Par, we are going to study the potencial parallel performance of two heat diffusion algorithms, Jacobi and Gauss-Seidel.
 Then we are going to parallelize the code using OpenMP.

 <div class="page">

 ## Sequential heat diffusion program

-First of all, lets execute the sequential versions of heat, one using Jacobi algorithm and an otherone using Gauss-Seidel algorithm.
+First of all, lets execute the sequential version of heat twice, one using Jacobi algorithm and the other using Gauss-Seidel algorithm.

 Jacobi solver: